 There’s The Royal Inn on the Park, which happens to boast one of London’s most charismatic and alluring beer gardens (though of course this isn’t for a moment a suggestion that by visiting here you should forgo one of life’s great joys – Summer Tinnies In The Park).
-And then there’s the weekend market – there, on Sundays, just when you need it, ready to scoop you up and make everything better with small batch ice creams and cheese toasties bigger than your torso and fragrant, nourishing biryani.
+And then there’s the Victoria Park Market – there, on Sundays, just when you need it, ready to scoop you up and make everything better with small batch ice creams and cheese toasties bigger than your torso and fragrant, nourishing biryani.

 There’s the boating lake, of course.
 Forty-odd boats, yours for the rowing (that’s right, rowing – this is proper stuff) around an unreasonably picturesque tree-lined lake, with a stunning view of the enormous Chinese Pagoda.
 Oh – did we not mention the Chinese Pagoda?
 Because there is one, and it’s got a beautiful bridge that leads to it, and it’s just really good stuff.